marypaskhaver/Deedy/README.md

 # Deedy - Make an Impact

+In the wake of recent unrest, it can be hard to feel positive.

+That makes it imperative, as Fred Rogers said, to “look for the helpers”.
+To know there are “so many caring people in this world”.

+Deedy invites you not just to look for helpers, but to be one.
+Try it out.
+Make Someone’s Day Today.

-Deedy is now on the App Store!
-You can find it [here](https://apps.apple.com/us/app/id1523913427).
+You can find it on the App Store [here](https://apps.apple.com/us/app/id1523913427).

 Features:
 - Track your good deeds